 It’s part of the Carolingian as its lower walls were built between the 8th and 9th centuries.
 After getting replaced by the Rathaus city hall in the 14th century, Grashaus became a dungeon with a court of four grievous offenses.

 Presently, Grashaus is a young people’s extra-curricular learning center and a unique place to visit.
 When visiting the place, you can opt for guided tours.

 See Related: Best Things to do in Landshut

 14. Go for a Swim at Elisabethhalle

-Elisabethhalle is a hidden tourist attraction that guarantees some of the best moments, while on a tour to this German city.
+Elisabethhalle is a hidden tourist attraction that guarantees some of the best moments, while on a tour of this German city.
 Featuring on the list of top things to do in Aachen, a bath here sounds like a great idea.
 The place has a cutting-edge swimming pool and is one of the remaining Art Nouveau baths in Germany.

 And, while it opened its doors way back in 1911, it’s still functional and as charming as ever.
 So, why not end your tour with an enthralling bit of swimming exercise while watching the sparkling marble panels, soaring ceiling, and cast-iron railings?

-There are two pools, the larger one being for men and the smaller for ladies.
-The larger has a vast fountain of Neptune at one end, and the smaller one has a Roman bathers image.
+There are two pools, the larger one for men and the smaller for ladies.
+The larger one has a vast fountain of Neptune at one end, and the smaller one has a Roman bathers image.
 Both of these magnificent sculptures were crafted by a local sculptor Carl Burger.